Guide to Business Lines of Credit

 A flexible business line of credit may be a good choice for your business

-If you own a small business, you probably already know that sometimes you need a little extra cash.
-Even the most successful small businesses experience slow sales, late invoice payments, urgent unplanned expenses, and other short-term situations where cash flow is uncertain.
-In situations like these, access to some extra working capital can mean the difference between closing your business or surviving the tough times and coming out on top.
+If you own a business, you probably already know that sometimes you need access to working capital to help you grow.
+Even the most successful small businesses experience late invoice payments, urgent unplanned expenses, and other short-term situations where cash flow is less than certain.
+In cases like these, access to some extra funds can mean the difference between closing your business or surviving the tough times and coming out on top.

-When considering financing, small business owners have an overwhelming array of different options available to them.
-A business line of credit is one of the most popular choices for small business owners.
-Read on to learn more about this type of financing, examples of why your business should have a line of credit, how to apply for one, and some alternatives to consider.
+Read on to learn more about this type of financing, examples of why your business should have a line of credit, and how to apply.

 What is a business line of credit?